 When you go back to the scanning room your radiographer may ask you to wear a hospital gown.
 Or you might wear your own clothes.
 If so, you need to empty your pockets of metal objects such as coins or keys.

 You lie down on an x-ray couch and need to keep very still.
 The camera takes pictures of the bones in your whole body.

 You go through the scanner.
 Let your radiographer know beforehand if you think this will be a problem for you.
 Tell them if you start to feel claustrophobic.
 They can reassure you if you feel nervous.

 After your bone scan

-You should be able to go home after the scan.
+You should be able to go home soon after the scan.